EasyG0ing1/BlockNot/README.md

 ## Version Update Notes

+### 1.8.5
+- Added TRIGGERED_ALL and TRIGGERED_ON_MARK macros.
+- Completely re-wrote the triggeredOnDuration section of this README to condense the verbiage and simplify the concept.
+Also changed the graphs used to explain it so that they are **much easier** to understand.
+- Added the **Millis() Rollover** section to this README

 ### 1.8.4
 - Changed STARTED, RUNNING and STOPPED to ISSTARTED, ISRUNNING and ISSTOPPED to avoid conflict with some libraries.